totemo/watson/README.md

     /lb tp 25

 Perhaps, look at what happened immediately before that edit.
 The Watson "pre" command displays the edits immediately before the most recently "selected" block.
 Just teleporting to an edit selects it for this purpose.
-Alternatively, when you check a block using the LogBlock toolblock (coal ore), that also selects it.
+Alternatively, when you check a block using the LogBlock toolblock (it defaults to bedrock, but on the nerd.nu servers it's coal ore), that also selects it.

     /w pre